Yamamoto, Miyagi: Climate

 Yamamoto has a humid climate (Köppen climate classification Cfa) characterized by mild summers and cold winters.
 The average annual temperature in Yamamoto is 12.6 °C. The average annual rainfall is 1252 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.8 °C, and lowest in January, at around 1.7 °C.

 Demographics

-Per Japanese census data, the population of Yamamoto peaked at around the year 2000, and has dropped rapidly since.
+Per Japanese census data, the population of Yamamoto peaked at around the year 2000, and has dropped rapidly since, especially since the 2011 Tōhoku earthquake.

 History

 The area of present-day Yamamoto was part of ancient Mutsu Province and was part of the holdings of Sendai Domain under the Edo period Tokugawa shogunate.
 The village of Yamamoto was established on April 1, 1889, with the establishment of a post-Meiji restoration modern municipalities system.
 It was raised to town status on February 1, 1951, by merging with the neighboring village of Sakamoto.